ObserveRTC/client-monitor-js/docs/PIPELINE_DISRUPTION_DETECTORS.md

 **Independence, worked twice.** The stall condition is derived here from raw counters — `deltaFramesRendered === 0 && deltaKeyFramesDecoded === 0` — and
-deliberately **not** from `inboundRtp.isFreezed`, which is `FrozenVideoTrackDetector`'s conclusion.
+deliberately **not** from `InboundTrackMonitor.frameFlowState`, which is `InboundVideoFlowStateDetector`'s conclusion.
 The reasoning is the same as `EncoderBottleneckDetector`'s, arrived at independently on the other side of the library:

-- **A verdict resting on another detector's output dies silently when that detector is disabled.** `frozenVideoTrackDetector: null` removes `FrozenVideoTrackDetector` entirely, `isFreezed` stops being maintained, and this detector would simply never fire again — with nothing anywhere to say why.
+- **A verdict resting on another detector's output dies silently when that detector is disabled.** `inboundVideoFlowStateDetector: null` removes `InboundVideoFlowStateDetector` entirely, `frameFlowState` stays `undefined`, and this detector would simply never fire again — with nothing anywhere to say why.
-- **It also inherits that detector's judgement calls.** `isFreezed` is derived from `freezeCount` — a browser statistic, not a raw counter — cleared whenever the freeze detector itself stands down for a pause or a backgrounded tab, and shaped by how that class chooses to keep a persistent freeze alive across ticks.
+- **It also inherits that detector's judgement calls.** `frameFlowState` is derived from `freezeCount` — a browser statistic, not a raw counter — cleared whenever the flow detector itself stands down for a pause or a backgrounded tab, and shaped by how that class chooses to keep a persistent freeze alive across ticks.
 None of those choices was made for this question.